Applications must be received in the School of Nursing office by the deadline of 12 noon on February 28, 2015.

 in this semester.

-- To be fully admitted, students offered admission to the Nursing Program must comply with background check procedures
+- To be fully admitted, students offered admission to the Nursing Program must comply with background check and drug

 - Admitted students are required to attend a mandatory orientation session in mid-August.
 Do not make vacation plans